 Clarksville is a very small city located in the state of Texas.
 With a population of 2,869 people and two associated neighborhoods, Clarksville is the 535th largest community in Texas.

-A relatively large number of people in Clarksville telecommute to their jobs.
-Overall, about 11.49% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.49% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Clarksville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.